You can get weekly email alerts on the topics below. Just click “Follow.”Manage Alerts

 If you like to start your day with a steaming cup of coffee, go right ahead.
 Experts agree that drinking up to three cups a day is fine for people with type 2 diabetes.
 If you have trouble controlling your blood sugar, try switching from caffeinated to decaf.

-Good news for egg lovers: Whole eggs are back on the menu.
+Whole eggs are back on the menu.
 Rich in protein and fat-soluble vitamins, eggs won't cause blood sugar levels to spike.
-Yes, eggs contain cholesterol, but for most people, the cholesterol in food has a negligible effect on the amount circulating in the blood.
+Yes, eggs contain cholesterol, but for most people, the cholesterol in food has little effect on the amount circulating in the blood.

 Protein-rich cold-water fish such as salmon, mackerel and tuna contain negligible amounts of carbs, so they won't raise blood sugar.
 They also supply omega-3 fatty acids that cut the risk of heart disease, one of the most common complications of diabetes.